7 Proven Steps to Achieve Any Goal in 2019

 That seems like an obvious statement, doesn’t it?
 Any top class marksman or archer will tell you that they can’t hit an invisible target.
 So why do so many of us think we can achieve our goals without defining them first.
 It’s time to face facts, you can’t achieve what you haven’t defined.
 The first step in achieving success is setting the right goals.

 Ziglar and the success he achieved has inspired me throughout my career.
 One of the highlights of my professional life was being able to spend a few hours with this remarkable man.
-Ziglar started every Monday morning with a kick-off meeting with his staff and I had the privilege of attending one of these meetings in 2005.
+Ziglar started every Monday morning with a kick-off meeting with his staff and I personally had the privilege of attending one of his sessions.

 The Man behind the Legend